 NC District 52 House of Representatives Candidate

-Lowell and his family moved to Seven Lakes in 1995.
-In 2002, he purchased an interest in a Moore County-based company, which he eventually sold.
+Lowell and his family moved to 7 Lakes in 1995.
+In 2002 he purchased an interest in a Moore County based company which he eventually sold.
 In 2006, at age 50, Lowell began his first retirement.
-In less than a year, he embarked on his second career as a math teacher at Union Pines High School.
+In less than a year he embarked on his second career as a Math teacher at Union Pines High School.

-Lowell has served on numerous Boards including charitable organizations, industry associations, and small business corporations.
+Lowell has served on numerous Boards including charitable organizations, industry associations and small business corporations.
 He has been on the advisory Boards of two Fortune 500 companies.
 Lowell was elected as Chairman of the Boards of the North Carolina Association of Convenience Stores and of FirstCarolinaCare Insurance Company.
 He was a political appointee of three different Speakers of the NC House (from both parties).
-He currently serves on the Boards of Moore Regional Hospital, Moore Forward, and The Sand Dollar Fund and is President Emeritus of The Sandhills Jewish Congregation.
+He currently serves on the Boards of The Sand Dollar Fund, Moore County NAACP and is President Emeritus of The Sandhills Jewish Congregation.

-Lowell has been married to his wife Amy for more than thirty years.
-They have three adult children (and two dogs).
+Lowell has been married to his wife Amy for thirty-five years.
+They have three adult children (and dog Lily).